[Tohoku Autumn Leaves Driving Map: Miyagi Edition] 3 Recommended Driving Courses and Local Cuisine!

 Autumn leaves at Naruko Gorge Source: Miyagi Digital Photo Library

-Naruko Gorge in the north of the prefecture is also called "Narukokyo" or "Nargokyo" in Sendai dialect, and is a gorge stretching about 4 kilometers between Nakayamadaira Onsen on the Daiya River
+Naruko Gorge in the northern part of the prefecture is also called "Narukokyo" or "Narugokyo" in the Sendai dialect, and is a gorge about 4 kilometers long located between Nakayamadaira Onsen and the Naruko Onsen hot spring resort area on the Daiya River

 National Route 47, which passes through Naruko Gorge, and National Route 108, which runs from Naruko Onsen town to Onikobe Onsen, are famous autumn foliage spots representing Miyagi Prefecture, and are bustling with drivers until early November